EgoPvP/SaltyNUI/README.md

 ## Support
 If you need any kind of Support, feel free to open an Issue.

+### A lot of u guys seem to have problems READING the ReadMe.
+Make shure u read it carefully and didnt miss anything and added the Event-Triggers like you should.
+I dont Provide a screenshot for you to not use it.
+Its supposed to be a helping thing.
+### Make sure, u provide ur SaltyChat version and a Screenshot of the Code that you have added so i can do some proper bugfixxing!

 Otherwise you can Contact me here:
 [Discord](https://egopvp.com/discord) (German / English) (NO DM SUPPORT!!!
 ONLY VIA THE GITHUB SUPPORT CHANNEL!)